pantherale0/ha-nintendoparentalcontrols/README.md

 - Sensor for used screen time
 - Screen time sensor displays last 5 days of usage, including applications used and players.
 - Switch to enable/disable the "Suspend Software" mode once the screentime limit has been reached.
-- Switch to "lock"/"unlock" the device (providing "Suspend Software Limit" is turned on)
+- Switch to "lock"/"unlock" the device (providing "Suspend Software Limit" is turned on).
 - Switch to enable and disable alarms for the current day, Nintendo resets this back at midnight.
-- Raises issues if an error occures with the OAuth configuration (such as Nintendo changing the client IDs)
+- Raises issues if an error occures with the OAuth configuration (such as Nintendo changing the client IDs).
+- Raises issues if there are configuration errors with devices.
-- Allows for reauthentication if the session token expires (usually around 2 years).
+- Raises a configflow to handle reauthentication if the session token expires (usually around 2 years).

 ## Installation

-1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
-1. If you do not have a `custom_components` directory (folder) there, you need to create it.
-1. In the `custom_components` directory (folder) create a new folder called `nintendo_parental`.
-1. Download _all_ the files from the `custom_components/nintendo_parental/` directory (folder) in this repository.
-1. Place the files you downloaded in the new directory (folder) you created.
+1. Add repository URL into HACS and install "Nintendo Switch Parental Controls"
 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Nintendo Switch Parental Controls"
 1. HA will automatically navigate to a middleware site (see middleware.html in this repository) which will redirect you to Nintendo to login.